 - Liturgy and Music director engages students in meaningful reading and song during the celebration of the Mass

-- Sacramental preparation for First Communion, First Penance, Reconciliation and Confirmation
+- Sacramental preparation for First Communion, First Confession, and Confirmation

 - Once a month class participation during Sunday Mass at St. Ambrose

 - Through the Circle of Grace Program, educators assist students to recognize God’s love.
 The goal of the Circle of Grace program is to educate and empower students to actively participate in a safe environment for themselves and others.

 Math and Science skills are integrated into all subject areas.
 Teachers and staff work as a collaborative group to meet the needs of each student.
 Our curriculum includes:

 - Math in Focus/Singapore Math researched based strategies designed to build mathematical understanding, reasoning, and problem solving skills through a concrete-pictorial-abstract approach.

 - NSSG-Next Generation Science Standards set the expectations for what students should be able to do.
 Developed by states to improve science education for all students.